- Purpose and General Information

 - Human or animal subject research protocol approval (if applicable).

 All documents should be submitted electronically.
-The project abstract, project description, budget, CV and protocol approval (if applicable) should come in one PDF file; the supporting letter needs to be mailed directly from the applicant’s adviser to the Associate Vice Provost for Graduate Education-110 Churchill Hall.
+The project abstract, project description, budget, CV and protocol approval (if applicable) should come in one PDF file; the supporting letter needs to be mailed directly from the applicant’s adviser to the Vice Provost-340 Renaissance Park.

 The abstract should be no more than 250 words.
 The abstract should include a very brief summary description of the project including and significance or potential impact of the proposed project, specific aims or goals, general methods to be employed, and expected outcome(s).